 Content Restrictions - Electronic communication/media may not be used in any manner that may be considered by WPD as discriminatory, harassing or obscene, or for any other purpose which is illegal, or against company policy.
 Employees may not use electronic communications to engage in defamation, copyright or trademark infringement or misappropriation of trade secrets.
 Employees may not use Park District equipment to engage in business related to personal financial gain (i.e., day trading, gambling), political activity, participation in chat rooms, blogs, or bulletin boards, internet chain mails/forwards, or game playing.
 Employees may not use email or messaging technologies to send financial account data, including credit card data, or other forms of confidential personally identifiable information such as SSN or passwords as this is insecure.
-If there is a business need to send this information electronically, AIE should be consulted for proper security practices.
+If there is a business need to send this information electronically, IT managed service provider should be consulted for proper security practices.

 Use of Social Media - Employees who use social media services, including social networking, blogs and personal information sharing services, must be mindful of the potential impact their words may present to WPD.
 Employees should use good judgment and common sense when using social media, and should not represent themselves as official representatives of the Park District, or expressing viewpoints of the Park District.
+The District's social media policy is accessible on the transparency portal found on the District's website.
+Any inquiries concerning the policy should be addressed to the Executive Director or your Supervisor.